-The consultation was promoted in the following ways:
+The consultation was promoted in a number of ways; we:

 The RLTP summary and survey were also translated into Te Reo Māori, New Zealand Sign Language, Simplified Chinese, Samoan, and Hindi.

 We sought specific feedback on:

 - 1. Whether we correctly identified the most important transport challenges facing Auckland - 2.
 The priorities we used to determine the rankings of discretionary projects and programmes - 3.
 Which project activity classes are most important - 4.
 What projects to add and/or remove from the Draft RLTP.